SeriousOldMan/Simulator-Controller/Docs/Quick Start Guide.md

    - SoX - Although optional, I strongly recommend installing SoX for an immersive soud experience.

    - NirCmd - Also optional, but strongly recommend.
-It used to control sound volumes, when more than one assistant tries to talk to you at the same time.
+It is used to control sound volumes, when more than one assistant tries to talk to you at the same time.

    - Speech Runtime and libraries - Runtime and at least the English library should be installed.